Applications & Technology

 • To re-verify employment and retain income validation: If the lender does not obtain an updated third-party verification report and/or does not resubmit the casefile to DU in order to update employment and income validation through the DU validation service, the lender must follow the standard Selling Guide requirements for verifying employment prior to delivering the loan to Fannie Mae.

 Q51.
-If the lender chooses to re-verify employment (vs. re-validate employment through the DU validation service) will the loan retain income validation?
+If the lender chooses to re-verify employment (versus re-validate employment through the DU validation service) will the loan retain income validation?

 Income validation is retained provided (1) the lender follows the standard Selling Guide requirements for verifying employment (2) the borrower remains employed with the same employer for which income is validated (3) the loan file does not contain conflicting and contradictory information related to the borrower’s employment status or income from this employer and (4) the loan closes by the income validation close by date identified by DU.